 - A variety of interactive teaching methods that engage all pupils

 - Opportunities for collaboration and team work

 - Providing all pupils with appropriate levels of challenge

 - Teaching creative and systematic problem solving strategies

 - A planned comprehensive PSHE education curriculum

-- Developing pupils’ critical thinking skills and encouraging reflection and self-awareness
+- Developing pupils’ critical thinking skills and encouraging reflection

 - Providing high quality enrichment activities

 - Opportunities for pupils to volunteer within the school and the local community